dmlc/gluon-cv/scripts/action-recognition/ARXIV.md

 ## Dataset

-We use a version of [Kinetics400](https://academictorrents.com/details/184d11318372f70018cf9a72ef867e2fb9ce1d26) and [Kinetcs700](https://academictorrents.com/details/49f203189fb69ae96fb40a6d0e129949e1dfec98) from the academic torrent website.
-To fully reproduce all our results, please use the same dataset as we do.
+We do not own or manage the data, but to ensure reproducibility, please use the copies available in here: [Kinetics400](https://academictorrents.com/details/184d11318372f70018cf9a72ef867e2fb9ce1d26) and [Kinetcs700](https://academictorrents.com/details/49f203189fb69ae96fb40a6d0e129949e1dfec98).

 ## Training/Evaluation